AdamFaylo/MyWebStore/README.md

 ### Logged-In Users:
 limited abilities,\
-User action You can choose and the product is sent to the shopping cart,\
+User action You can choose and the product is sent to the shopping cart.

   ```
   User@gmail.com